mytardis/mytardis/docs/migration.rst

 The fourth form simply scores all of the local files and lists their details in descending score order.

 The final form of the command lists the configured transfer destinations.

+The options are as follows:

+  * --dest selects the remote location for the migrate and reclaim subcommands.
+(For the restore subcommand, the destination is local, and the remote source location is implied by the Datafile's 'url' attribute.)
+  * --verbosity determines how much output is produced in the normal django command fashion.
+  * --dryRun lists the files that would be migrated or restored, but does not change anything.
+(Currently, it doesn't check to see if the migrate / restore would have worked.)
+  * --noRemove performs the migrate or restore action, but does not remove the source file.
+  * --mirror performs the file transfer, but doesn't update the database or remove the source file.

 Architecture
 ============